crschmidt/cpp.ebikelibrary.org/content/_index.md

     longer if you want to try more than one e-bike.
 * Enjoy e-biking for up to a week, then bring the e-bike back to the library.
-* You can borrow an e-bike more than once, or borrow multiple e-bikes.
+* You can borrow an e-bike more than once, or borrow multiple e-bikes;
+  however, some bikes may have a longer waitlist.

 <img src="/ebikes/bikeshed-scaled.jpg" width=600 alt="A group of four ebikes standing up in the inside of a wooded shed." />